PHOTOGRAPHY

 STYLING

 Again, our images are grounded in reality, so ask your subjects to wear clothes that are authentic to who they are and (if applicable) their area of focus — such as a lab coat within a lab space.
 Subjects should never be overly styled or accessorized.
-Wardrobe selections should not have oversized logos outside of UF branding.
+Wardrobe selections should not have logos outside of UF branding.

 SAMPLE WARDROBE COMMUNICATIONS